farnoosh27/LeetCode-Solutions/169_majorityelement/169_solutions.md

 The majority element is the element that appears more than ⌊n / 2⌋ times.
 You may assume that the majority element always exists in the array.

-This is the question 169 on Leetcode and has two parts:
+example 1:

 Input: nums = [3,2,3]
 Output: 3

+example 2:
+Input: nums = [2,2,1,1,1,2,2]
+Output: 2

 ### Solutions:
+This is the question 169 on Leetcode and has two parts:

 1) Simple hashmap to store the frequency and then check were the frequency is n/2
 2) Using "Boyer Mooyer" algorithm to get rid of the hashmap. here is some information about the follow up solution: